ahmed-mohamed01/zsh-setup/README.md

 cd zsh-setup

 # Copy ZSH settings and Power10K Prompt settings to Home folder.
-cp .zshrc .p10k.zsh ~/
+mv ~/.zshrc ~/.zshrc-orig  # Optional, back up any existing zshrc cp .zshrc .p10k.zsh ~/
 ```

 ### 5. Install NerdFont.
-Either download and install a font from https://www.nerdfonts.com/, or use the command belowto install MesloLGM Nerd Font.
+Either download and install a font from https://www.nerdfonts.com/, or use the command below, to install MesloLGM Nerd Font.

 Or Install fonts in the Fonts folder in the repo.